fvarrebola/fei/hcii17/README.md

 ### Choosing the programming tasks
 Select the programming tasks that are more suitable to your target audience and create a workspace.
 Assign to each participant a set pair of programming task and code assistant, and be sure that the contents of the `dropins` folder match this configuration.
 That is, if you should complete `Task01` with the `standard` code assistant then make sure that the `standard_hcii17-code-assistants_1.0.0.jar` is the only JAR file in `dropins` folder.
 On the other hand, if you should complete `Task02` with the `intelligent` code assistant then make sure that `intelligent_hcii17-code-assistants_1.0.0.jar` is the only file out there.

-### Deactivating other code assistants
+### Deactivating code assistants
-The last step before completing a task is to make sure that other code assistants available in Eclipse are disabled.
-Go to `Window > Preferences` menu and navigate to the `Java > Editor > Code Assist > Advanced` option.
+The last step before completing a task is to make sure that all default code assistants available in Eclipse are disabled.
+To do so, go to `Window > Preferences` menu and navigate to the `Java > Editor > Code Assist > Advanced` option.
-Make sure that the HCII17 code assistant is the only option selected both in the _default_ section.
+Make sure that the HCII17 code assistant is the only option selected both in the _default_ section
 ![Java > Editor > Code Assist > Advanced > Default section](_images/cfg-default-section.png)

 and in the _content assist cycling_ section